 Short term overloads to 30 Amps are permitted.
-Operating time before thermal shutdown or circuif breaker trip varies from seconds to several minutes depending upon line and temperature conditions.
+Operating time before thermal shuldown or circuit breaker trip varies from seconds to several minutes depending upon line and temperature conditions.

-Rated continuous load current as a function of Power Factor and Output Voltage - Nominal Input Line.
+Rated continuous load current as a function of Power Factor and Output Voltage - Nominal Input Une.

 Short term overloads to 15 Amps are permitted.
-Operating time before thermal shutdown or circuif breaker trip varies from seconds to several minutes depending upon line and temperature conditions.
+Operating time before thermal shutdown or circuit breaker trip varies from seconds to several minutes depending upon line and temperature conditions.